lCamiloR/challenge-pixeldu/README.md

+# Pixeldu RPA Challenge 2.0 - Luccas Camilo Roberto
+This code is syncronized with the Robocloud plataform, where multiple successful runs were made.

 # Template: Python - Minimal

 This template leverages the new [Python framework](https://github.com/robocorp/robocorp), the [libraries](https://github.com/robocorp/robocorp/blob/master/docs/README.md#python-libraries) from to same project as well.